AaltoUrbanWater/FetchFMIOpen/README.md

 5. Select a single feature (station) from the fmi_stations.shp and using the OpenDataFMI plugin download the meteorological data from the station.

-### Known issues
-- The radar data download does not work